John Flynn Quilting System

 - Three fiberglass rods, with adhesive strips, these are for rolling the quilt smoothly.

 - Six rod ends with knobs.

 - Instruction DVD

-The Flynn frame accommodates quilts up to 38″ wide, but it can be modified for any size by purchasing 3 pieces of metal conduit (EMT) simply purchase 3 pieces of metal conduit (EMT).
+The Flynn Multi-Frame Quilting System accommodates quilts up to 38″ wide, but it can be modified for any size by purchasing 3 pieces of metal conduit (EMT) simply purchase 3 pieces of metal conduit (EMT).
 You can get these at your local lumber yard and get them cut to the size you wish.

 How Does the John Flynn Quilting Frame Work?

 Because it’s the frame that moves it can be used with most sewing machines.
 You’d struggle to use it on a small sewing machine or one with a small throat space, it can be done, but just not as effectively.
 Once the frame has been set up and you have the muslin leaders attached you can then roll your quilt, no basting is needed.